chrisryan91/JavaScript-Mini-Arcade/README.md

 - The dealCards() function generates and renders memory game cards within body of index.html.
 A div element is generated for each card.
 The number of cards generated depends on the difficulty level.

 - Two nested div elements representing the front and the back of the card are placed within each card div element.

+- A restart button appears under the board.

 ##### Division Section